-One of the pre-eminent composer-conductors in the world today, Oliver Knussen CBE was born in Glasgow in 1952, grew up near London (where his father was Principal Double Bass of the London Symphony Orchestra) and now lives in Suffolk.
-He is presently Artist-in-Association with the Birmingham Contemporary Music Group and Sir Richard Rodney Bennett Professor of Music at the Royal Academy of Music.
+In his lifetime Oliver Knussen CBE was considered one of the pre-eminent composer-conductors in the world.
+He was born in Glasgow in 1952, grew up near London (where his father was Principal Double Bass of the London Symphony Orchestra) and lived in Suffolk.
+He was Artist-in-Association with the Birmingham Contemporary Music Group and Sir Richard Rodney Bennett Professor of Music at the Royal Academy of Music.

-Together with Colin Matthews he founded the composition and performance courses at the Britten-Pears School in 1992 and in recent years has been invited for residencies at the Royal Academy of Music, the New England Conservatory, the Eastman School of Music and the Library of Congress in Washington DC.
+Together with Colin Matthews he founded the composition and performance courses at the Britten-Pears School in 1992 and in recent years was invited for residencies at the Royal Academy of Music, the New England Conservatory, the Eastman School of Music and the Library of Congress in Washington DC.

 Among his best-known works are the operas Where the Wild Things Are and Higglety Pigglety Pop!, written in collaboration with the late Maurice Sendak, as well as three symphonies, concertos for horn and violin and smaller-scale works including Ophelia Dances, Coursing, Songs without Voices, Two Organa and Songs for Sue.

-His 60th birthday was celebrated with special events in Aldeburgh, Amsterdam, Birmingham, London and Tanglewood and he has recorded more than fifty CDs for labels including Deutsche Grammophon, Decca, Virgin and NMC.
+His 60th birthday was celebrated with special events in Aldeburgh, Amsterdam, Birmingham, London and Tanglewood and he recorded more than fifty CDs for labels including Linn, Deutsche Grammophon, Decca, Virgin and NMC.